All variables are generated via the appropriate transformation of

 errors, which are usually modeled as normal variables with zero mean and

-have larger variability.
-These distributions can be thought of as
+larger variability.
+These distributions can be thought of as mixture

-is the PDF of the normal distribution (Davenport,
+the PDF of the normal distribution (Davenport et

 Continuous mixture variables are generated at the component level.
 Each component variable is created using the PMT, and the mixture variable is generated from these based on a random multinomial variable described by the mixing probabilities.
 Correlations are also controlled at the component level.
 Users specify the target pairwise correlations between the components across continuous mixture variables and between components and other types of variables.

-correlation between two mixture variables M1 and M2 based on the component
+correlation between two mixture variables \(M1\) and \(M2\) based on the component distributions

-desires a specific correlation between a mixture variable M1 and another simulated variable
+specific correlation between a mixture variable \(M1\) and another simulated variable \(M2\) or \(Y\), various component level correlations

-correlations can be tried in these 2 functions to see if the desired
+can be tried in these 2 functions to see if the desired correlation can

-Continuous Mixture Variables vignette for more details on continuous
+Correlations for Continuous Mixture Variables vignette for more

 The required parameters for simulating